 For more information, visit the dedicated page here.

-Armstrong Literary is a journal based in Queens: a borough with a multiplicity of cultures, languages, and experiences.
+The Queens Review is a journal based in Queens: a borough with a multiplicity of cultures, languages, and experiences.
 Rather than present a single unified voice, we aim to express the varied landscapes around us as well as our own internal terrain.
-Founded by students and faculty of the Queens College MFA in Creative Writing and Literary Translation, Armstrong Literary is interested in work that pushes boundaries—on an emotional level as well as a linguistic one—poems, stories, translations, and fragments that scatter, ground, croon, and devastate.
+Founded by students and faculty of the Queens College MFA in Creative Writing and Literary Translation, The Queens Review is interested in work that pushes boundaries—on an emotional level as well as a linguistic one—poems, stories, translations, and fragments that scatter, ground, croon, and devastate.